br00t-coursera/johns-hopkins-fighting-covid19/README.md

 https://www.coursera.org/learn/covid19-epidemiology

-I have creating this repo to share code that I write to help myself understand what is going on in the course.
+I have created this repo to share code that I write to help myself understand what is going on in the course.
 I hope it is helpful to someone out there.

 ## Running the Code